Skip to main content

 PropTypeRequiredDescription

 jwtstringJWT for calling Gift Card Market API.
-Access the following link to see instructions for obtaining JWT (access_token).
+Access the OAuth2 Authentication Guide to see instructions for obtaining a token.

 ConfigurationDefined